clrobert/dag/README.md

 - Allow user to quit menu.
 - Detect cycles.
 - Display graph in a different manner for the UI loop, maybe with arrows.
+- Styling updates.
+- Use smart pointers where appropriate.